-He studied in a post-professional research program at the Massachusetts Institute of Technology within the Design and Computation Group.
-His professional architecture degree was earned at the University of Maryland, where he was awarded the Alpha Rho Chi Medal, Thesis Prize, and was recognized by the Center for Teaching Excellence as a Distinguished Teaching Assistant.
-He also earned his undergraduate degree from the University of Maryland, having graduated summa cum laude.
+Before joining the RISD faculty, Lostritto taught architecture and design at The Boston Architectural College, The Catholic University of America, The University of Maryland and MIT.
+He studied in a post-professional research program at MIT within the Design and Computation Group.
+His professional architecture degree was earned at the University of Maryland, where he was awarded the Alpha Rho Chi Medal Thesis Prize and was recognized by the Center for Teaching Excellence.
+He earned his undergraduate degree from the University of Maryland and graduated summa cum laude.

 Academic research/ areas of interest